Truck Ladder Racks

 Special Notes:

 * The total weight that these racks can carry has not been tested.
-I only tested them with the weight of my canoe (approximately 80 lbs.) on three separate successful trips.
+I only tested them with the weight of my canoe (approximately 80 lbs.) on three successful trips.

 What next?